abajwa-hw/ambari-nifi-service/README.md

      -rf 1
   ```

-    - If running on an Ambari installed HDP 2.3 cluster (instead of sandbox), run the below to install HDPsearch
+    - If running on an Ambari installed HDP 2.3 cluster (instead of sandbox), run the below to install HDPsearch first

   ```
   yum install -y lucidworks-hdpsearch sudo -u hdfs hadoop fs -mkdir /user/solr sudo -u hdfs hadoop fs -chown solr /user/solr
   ```

   - Pre-requisite 2: Ensure the time on your sandbox is accurate or you will get errors using the GetTwitter processor.
 To fix the time, run the below:
   ```
   service ntpd stop